Krisztana/Forest-Fires-in-Brazil/README.md

 It includes the reports of the number of forest fires in Brazil divided by states from 1998 to 2017.

+It includes:

-Brazil_forestfires_EDA - includes the data exploration and visualization
+* Brazil_forestfires_EDA - data exploration and visualization

-Brazil_forestfires_map - an interactive choropleth map with the number of fires data, by choosing a year the map will show the total number of fires in each region in that year
+* Brazil_forestfires_map - an interactive choropleth map with the number of fires data, by choosing a year the map will show the total number of fires in each region in that year

 I used GeoPandas and the Bokeh library to create the map.